eust-w/esh/README.md

 esh is a cross-platform SSH link management tool designed to simplify and streamline the process of managing multiple SSH connections.It is simple yet powerful!

+## 📦FUnctionality
+esh aims to provide a powerful yet user-friendly tool for managing SSH connections.
+Its key features include:

+- `Centralized Management`: Add, list, delete, and configure SSH connections from a single interface.
+- `Security`: Encrypts passwords and usernames/IP addresses using AES encryption
+- `Convenience`: Supports autocompletion, login auto-completion and key-based login for added security.
+- `Automation`: Run commands on multiple remote servers simultaneously, useful for managing clusters.

 ## ⚡Usage
 It is particularly useful for developers and system administrators who frequently connect to various remote servers.